Scholarships for Undergraduate Students

 Award Duration

-Eight semesters or until graduation, whichever comes first.
+Up to eight semesters or until graduation, whichever comes first.

 Scholarship Payments

 Scholarship applies only to WMU academic tuition.
+This is not a cash payment scholarship.

 Note: International undergraduate students enrolled in fully online degree programs (programs comprised of all online courses) will not be eligible for the scholarship.

-Payment Adjustments After Drop/Add Period
+Payment Adjustments After Drop/Add Period:

 Renewal Criteria

-- Earned a minimum of 3.0 GPA during the previous academic year
+• Earned a minimum of 3.0 GPA during the previous academic year

-- Continued to hold active F-1 status
+• Continued to hold active F-1 or J-1 student status

-- Continued to hold nonresident status for tuition purposes
+• Continued to hold nonresident status for tuition purposes

 The scholarship is usually posted approximately a week prior to the beginning of the semester.